openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 Fetch stage controls the CACHE module by a handshaking protocol.
 Fetched data is a 32-bit block with a word-aligned address.
-A granted fetch is realigned into instr_realign submodule to produce instructions.
+A granted fetch is processed by the instr_realign submodule to produce instructions.
 Then instructions are pushed into an internal instruction FIFO called instruction queue (instr_queue submodule).
 This submodule stores the instructions and related information which allow to identify the outstanding transactions.
 In the case CONTROLLER decides to flush the instruction queue, the outstanding transactions are discarded.